android/wear-os-samples/DataLayer/README.md

 This sample showcases how a phone and a Wear OS app can exchange data.
 It implements 3 use cases:

-1. Send a data asset from the phone to the watch
+1. Send a data item from the phone to the watch
 In the sample you can take a photo on the phone and send it to the paired watch.
 The photo is sent as a [DataItem][5] by using [DataClient][2].
 ```